connected-react-router vs mobx-react-router vs react-router vs react-router-dom

 Use react-router-dom if you are building a web application that requires routing capabilities specific to the DOM.
 It extends react-router with additional components and hooks that are tailored for web applications, providing a seamless experience for handling navigation and rendering components based on the URL.

-README for react-router
+README for connected-react-router

 Installation